intel/vscode-quantum-sdk/README.md

     <img src="./assets/logos/intel.png" alt="Intel logo" title="Intel" align="right" height="60" />
 </a>

-# Intel Quantum SDK VSCode Extension
+# Intel<sub>®</sub> Quantum SDK Extension for VS Code

-The purpose of this extension is to create a visual representation of code for the C++ [Quantum Compiler](https://github.com/intel-sandbox/applications.quantum.compiler-llvm10) in the form of a circuit board.
+The purpose of this extension is to create a visual representation of code for the C++ [Intel<sub>®</sub> Quantum Compiler](https://developer.intel.com/quantumsdk) in the form of a circuit board.

-> Note: See `README-Dev.md` for local install instructions
+> Note: See `README-Dev.md` for development instructions

 ## Generate Circuit Board
-Navigate to a valid `.iqsdk.json` file that represents a quantum circuit board (Either test files or the output of the [Quantum Compiler](https://github.com/intel-sandbox/applications.quantum.compiler-llvm10)).
+Navigate to a valid `.iqsdk.json` file that represents a quantum circuit board (Either test files or the output of the compiler).
 Then press the |0⟩ button on the right side of the tab bar.
 This will display a [Webview](https://code.visualstudio.com/api/extension-guides/webview) containing the circuit board.

 ![usageExample.png](./assets/documentation/usageExample.png)